The Blood Moon of March 3, 2026

 Lunar eclipses are tough to watch because they are very slow!
 The whole show lasts two or three hours.
 And they're often in the middle of the night.
 Who has the patience and the tolerance to sit out in their back yard, watching the moon pass inexorably through earth's shadow?

 Even for a person like myself, a passionate backyard observer, I have to admit that I didn't stay outside for the entire 2 hours available to me to watch this eclipse!
 Of course, it wasn't my first rodeo.
 I enjoyed it, like I always do, but I went outside only for a few minutes at a time, watching the major events, such as the start of the penumbral eclipse, and then again at the start of the partial phase.
-Then I went back inside to warm up before going back outside to watch the totality portion of the eclipse.
+Then I went inside to warm up before going back outside to watch the totality portion of the eclipse.
 That is, the Blood Moon.

 What's the "Blood Moon" all about?